(Why we teach Maths)

 Procedural fluency and conceptual understanding are developed in tandem because each supports the development of the other.

 It is recognised that practice is a vital part of learning, but the practice used is intelligent practice that both reinforces pupils’ procedural fluency and develops their conceptual understanding.

 Significant time is spent developing deep knowledge of the key ideas that are needed to underpin future learning.
 The structure and connections within the mathematics are emphasised, so that pupils develop deep learning that can be sustained.

 Key facts such as multiplication tables and addition facts within 10 are learnt to automaticity to avoid cognitive overload in the working memory and enable pupils to focus on new concepts.

-Children also undertake word problems, puzzles and mental maths development weekly.
-We also practice times tables every day as well as using the Nintendo DS consoles and the Brain Training game.
+Children also undertake word problems, puzzles and mental maths development.
+We also practice times tables daily.

 Overview of Learning

 At St James Primary, we follow the White Rose Maths scheme of learning from Reception to Year 6 with a focus on the mastery approach.
 The documents below provide further information about what each year group is taught and where in the year they learn about each strand of mathematics.